Azure/apim-lab/apim-lab/4-policyExpressions/apimanagement-4-3-Transformation.md

 The [context variable](https://docs.microsoft.com/en-us/azure/api-management/api-management-policy-expressions#ContextVariables) that is implicitly available in every policy expression provides access to the `Response` and `Product` below.

 - Open the *Star Wars* API, then open the *GetPeopleById* operation.
-- Similarly to the *Color* API, add the outbound policy to conditionally change the response body.
+- Similarly to the *Color* API, we will add the outbound policy to conditionally change the response body.
+Replace the existing entries in the operation with the entire `<policies>` code below.
 Note that the inbound `Accept-Encoding` header is set to `deflate` to ensure that the response body is not encoded as that causes the JSON parsing to fail.

   ```xml